rcheetah/grav-plugin-elements/README.md

 - In the first line we extend the file `partials/element_base.html.twig`.
 This is the base file for our custom elements.
 - In the block `element` the only necessary line is `{{ parent() }}` which starts the inheritance process.
 - Note, that you can overwrite some variable before calling the parent.
-In this case we et the element type to `module` and the element_variant to `text`. resulting template will automatically wrap our element with the classes `module module--text`.
-Thus we can create styling rules that apply to all `modules`, and styling rules that only target modules of the type `text`.
+In this case we set the element type to `module` and the element_variant to `text`.
+The resulting template will automatically wrap our element with the classes `module module--text`.
+Thus we can create styling rules that apply to all modules, and styling rules that only target modules of the type text.
 - By default the module will display the page title and the content.
 We will most likely want to overwrite this.
 In this example we use a few header varibles to add an icon and the author name.

-### Use tile options
+### Using title options
-You can use the Elements-plugins title options in your own elements.
-To add the necessary backend field you have to extend the corresponding partial:
+You can use the title options of the plugin in your own elements.
+To add the necessary backend field you have to extend the corresponding blueprint file:

 ```yaml
 extends@: